-Over-coverage is the inclusion of vessels whose length is less than 12 meters and a gross tonnage is less than 15 GT, or those authorised to carry less than 12 passengers.
-Assessment of over-coverage is made on the basis of the number of reports of arrival/departure of ships whose gross tonnage is less than 15 GT and which have neither a call sign, nor IMO number, nor national identification number on the basis of which it is possible to check their length or carrying capacity of passengers.
+Overcoverage is the inclusion of vessels whose length is less than 12 meters and a gross tonnage less than 15 GT, or those authorised to carry less than 12 passengers.

+Assessment of overcoverage is made on the basis of the number of reports on arrivals/departures of ships whose gross tonnage is less than 15 GT and which have neither a call sign, nor IMO number, nor national identification number on the basis of which it is possible to check their length or carrying capacity of passengers.